endojs/endo/packages/cli/demo/README.md

 In this example, the doubler requests another counter from the user.

 We make a doubler mostly the same way we made the counter.
-However, we must give a name to the agent running the doubler, which we will later use to recognize requests coming from the doubler.
+However, we must create a guest profile for the doubler.
+The guest has two facets: its handle and its agent powers.
+The handle appears in the "to" and "from" fields of messages exchanged with the guest and provides no other capabilities.
+The agent is a permission management broker that the doubler can use to request other capabilities, like the counter.

 ```
-> endo mkguest doubler-agent
+> endo mkguest doubler-handle doubler-agent
 > endo make doubler.js --name doubler --powers doubler-agent
 ```